GenboxAi/GenboxAi/README.md

 1. Open your Unity project.
 2. Go to **Packages** > **Manage Packages**.
 3. In the search bar, type "Newtonsoft.Json" and select the appropriate package version.
+  Or by entering package name (Click on the "+" button.
+Select "Update package by name..." and enter  "com.unity.nuget.newtonsoft-json")
 4. Click **Install**.

 The scene contains two notable gameObjects: